Faculty FAQs

 When are final grades due to the Office of the Registrar?

 Grades should be submitted within five (5) business days following the final exam, or following the last scheduled class meeting if no exam is given.
-Should a faculty member need more time to grade a significant amount of student work, he or she should contact the Office of the Registrar to discuss an extended deadline.
+If a faculty member requires additional time to grade a significant amount of student work or if extenuating circumstances affect grade entry, they should contact their Dean's Office and the Office of the Registrar to discuss an extended deadline.

 How can a student switch from a letter-grade option to pass/fail or audit?